 Technically, this term probably doesn't apply too often to what modern daters do.
 It's likely to garner more raised eyebrows and quizzical expressions than anything else.
 On the other hand, if used in the more modern sense, it can serve as an interesting topic between two consenting adults, who want to explore a more committed and exclusive type of romantic relationship: "hey baby, should we take this to the next level and change our Facebook status to 'courting'?"

 Fortunately these days a sense of humor is pretty common as far as dating is concerned.
-And we’ll probably learn more about our date’s sense of humor on a modern date than we would have staring stonily at one another across a room filled with religious-type chaperones.
-We still think sexual experimentation is a fine way to learn whether or not you’ll “click” with the person you’re dating, whatever type of relationship you’re looking for.
+And we'll probably learn more about our date's sense of humor on a modern date than we would back in the day.
+(Think staring at your date across a room filled with religious-type chaperones.)
+We still think sexual experimentation is a fine way to learn whether or not you'll "click" with the person you're dating, whatever type of relationship you're looking for.
 We think this tact will likely show you more about your compatibility than a vow of celibacy and a chastity belt.

 If you came here to learn about courting vs dating, we hope we could be helpful!
 Ready to find a date to court?
 Click to visit our list if Today's Best Dating Sites now!